 Earth Mama Belly Butter is a rich, moisturizing formula that's all natural and organic.

 Best for Prevention: Mustela Stretch Mark Prevention Cream

 While most stretch marks creams are used for both prevention and for reducing the appearance of already visible stretch marks, Mustela Stretch Mark Prevention Cream is made specifically with, well, prevention in mind.
 It’s made with plant-based ingredients like natural avocado peptides and Galactoarabinan, which promote skin elasticity and thoroughly moisturize.

 As a bonus, this formula doesn’t include any alcohol or caffeine, making it hypoallergenic, pregnancy-and breastfeeding-safe, and great for sensitive skin.
 Although it feels rich and creamy, it absorbs quickly to get the job done.

-Mustela Stretch Mark Prevention Cream, for Pregnancy and Maternity, with Natural Avocado Peptides, Lightly Fragranced, 8.45 Fl.
-Oz.
+Mustela Stretch Mark Prevention Cream for Pregnancy and Maternity, Lightly Fragranced, White, 8.45 Fl Oz

 Mustela Stretch Mark Prevention Cream is made with plant-based ingredients to promote skin elasticity.

 Best Scent: Mama Mio The Tummy Rub Butter